LuckyHyena/DnD/tomb_of_annihilation/player_notes/travelling.md

 ### Step 5
 # Find a campsite
-The party moves on the Chult hex map based upon their previously-chosen pace.
-If the party is unhappy with the distance they travelled, they may optionally [force themselves to go on](#6b-forced-march) to travel up to 4 additional hexes.
+If the party is unhappy with the distance they travelled, they may now optionally [force themselves to go on](#6b-forced-march) to travel up to 4 additional hexes.

 Party members who were _searching for campsites_ make their ability checks, and the DM will present one or more campsite options to the party, who will choose one.